← Back to the course

 name | brand | category | attributes | imageRef )

 Per event: text = embeddingText(fullDocument); hash = sha256(text); skip if hash == doc.embeddingHash (idempotent); else Embed(text)SetEmbedding(id, vector, hash).
 The write-back touches only embedding/embeddingHash, which the $match excludes — so it never re-triggers the worker.
-After each handled event, persist resumeToken to _worker_state; on startup read it back as resumeAfter.

 6. Build order (dependency-ordered; each step’s prerequisites already exist)